microsoft/nn-Meter/docs/builder/prepare_backend.md

 ## Prepare Customized Backend Class

 nn-Meter provides API for users to customize their own backend.
 Here we firstly describe the implementation of `BaseBackend`.
-We define the base of all backend in `nn_meter.builder.backend.BaseBackend` as follows:
+We define the base of all backend in `nn_meter.builder.backends.BaseBackend` as follows:

 - `profiler_class`: a subclass inherit form `nn_meter.builder.backend.BaseProfiler` to specify the running command of the backend.
 A profiler contains commands to push the model to mobile device, run the model on the mobile device, get stdout from the mobile device, and related operations.
 In the implementation of a profiler, an interface of ``Profiler.profile()`` is required.
 Users need to modify this **at the most time**.